MBI-Div-B/sardana-GreateyesTangoTwoDController/README.md

 | scansubfolder  | If True, each scan will create a new subfolder

 The post-scan hook disables file saving when not in a proper scan and resets the detector to single frame mode.
-This is useful to not clutter the file system with `ct`s.
+This is useful to not clutter the file system when doing `ct`.

 ### Multiple Acquisition